Blueprint-uServices/.github/profile/README.md

 ### Blueprint Microservices Compiler

-Blueprint is a microservice development toolchain designed to make it easier for researchers to easily prototype infrastructure for microservice applications and compile those prototypes into a variety of benchmark applications.
+Blueprint is an extensible compiler for microservice applications, along with a collection of off-the-shelf microservice benchmark applications.
+Blueprint is particularly aimed at prototyping and experimentation use cases.
+It is intended for use by anybody, but particularly researchers and practitioners wanting to experiment with microservice applications.

 Blueprint is currently pre-release with most features implemented; the full v1.0 release is coming soon.
 Visit the [blueprint](https://github.com/Blueprint-uServices/blueprint) repository to get started.